dotnet/designs/accepted/2021/logging-generator.md

 }
 ```

 It would be better in most end-user applications to not have to repeat the generic argument types above while declaring the strongly-typed ILogger methods.
-Using these Action-returning static methods via `LoggerMessage.Define<T1,T2,...,Tn>`, even though results into writing more efficient logs and is recommended as best practices, it still does not necessarily enforce event ID uniqueness for each logging method. `LoggingSample2` also involves some boilerplace code that developers would prefer to reduce maintaining.
+Using these Action-returning static methods via `LoggerMessage.Define<T1,T2,...,Tn>`, even though results into writing more efficient logs and is recommended as best practices, it still does not necessarily enforce event ID uniqueness for each logging method. `LoggingSample2` also involves some boilerplate code that developers would prefer to reduce maintaining.

 ## Goal